Wanderful Tanzania COVID-19 Policy

 COVID-19 Travel Requirements

 The information on this page will be updated periodically as requirements and protocols change.
-Date of last update: May 13, 2022.
+Date of last update: Jan 1, 2023.

 Your Impact on Communities and Conservation in Africa

 In Africa, an average of seven people are dependent on one salaried family member to sustain them.
 Imagine the ripple effect of the loss of employment due to COVID-19 related travel restrictions.
 The lack of activity within the camps and their surrounding wildlife reserves also makes it easier for poachers to move through normally protected areas without being noticed.
 This has resulted in a spike in poaching incidents within Africa in recent months.
 While this is certainly sobering news, it is not irreversible.